-Gwyneth \gw(y)-ne-th\ as a girls' name is of Welsh origin, and the meaning of Gwyneth is "happiness".
-From "gwynaeth".
-Of uncertain meaning and also possibly from the Welsh district name Gwynedd, probably from "gwen" meaning "white, fair".
+Gwyneth [gwyneth] as a girls' name is of Welsh origin, and the meaning of Gwyneth is "white, fair".
+From the Welsh district name Gwynedd, probably from gwen meaning "white, fair".
+May also derive from gwynaeth meaning "luck, happiness".
 Its use in the English-speaking world seems to have been due to the popular novelist Annie Harriet Hughes (19th century) whose pen name was Gwyneth Vaughan.
 Actress Gwyneth Paltrow.

-Gwyneth has 23 variants: Cheryth, Gweneth, Gwenetta, Gwenette, Gwenisha, Gwenita, Gwenith, Gwenness, Gwenneth, Gwennetta, Gwenyth, Gwineth, Gwinneth, Gwinyth, Gwynedd, Gwynith, Gwynna, Gwynne, Gwynneth, Winnie▼, Winny, Wynne and Wynnie.
+Gwyneth has 24 variants: Cheryth, Gweneth, Gwenetta, Gwenette, Gwenisha, Gwenita, Gwenith, Gwenness, Gwenneth, Gwennetta, Gwenyth, Gwineth, Gwinneth, Gwinyth, Gwyn, Gwynedd, Gwynith, Gwynna, Gwynne, Gwynneth, Winnie▼, Winny, Wynne and Wynnie.

 Gwyneth is a somewhat prominent first name for females (#3722 out of 4276, Top 87%) but an uncommon surname for both adults and children.
 (2000 U.S. Census)

 Gwyneth entered the list in 1998 and reached its peak rank of #889 in the U.S. in the year 2013, and is presently at #1091.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related girl names.
 Prominent varying forms of Gwyneth (#1091 from current records) are Gwenyth (#1523 from current records), Gwyn, Gwynne and Winnie (#1188).
 These relations of Gwyneth were favored a century ago (median #1636) and are now significantly less conventional.